baktragh/a8_backup_td/readme.md

 * The Turbo 2000 file names can be up to 10 characters long, while disk file names are limited to 8 characters (except the H: devices, where the file names can be much longer).
 * To prevent unwanted file overwrites caused by duplicate file names, use the "Sequential naming" option.
 The option adds a three-digit prefix to file names extracted to a H: device, or sets a numbered file name extension for other devices.

+## BACKUP T/D UDMan (for PC/Mac)
+UDMan (Utility Disk Manager) is an application for PC/Mac that allows the following:

+* Open a utility disk
+* List files stored on the utility disk
+* Reorder files stored on the utility disk
+* Rename files stored on the utility disk
+* Extract binary or flat files and tape images
+* Import monolithic binary files
+* Estimate recording time

+UDMan requires JRE or JDK 8.
+JRE or JDK 17 and above is recommended.

 ## How to Backup a Full Tape Side and then Extract the Files

 ### Backup